Log in

 About this Workshop:

-Ability level:
+Ability level: Advanced beginner or intermediate.

 Loom Requirements:

-8 shaft table loom or dobby.
+8 shaft loom

 Location